openprocurement/openprocurement.api/docs/source/tenders.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can control the number of `data` entries in the tenders feed (batch
-size) with `limit` parameter.  if not specified data is being returned in
+size) with `limit` parameter.
+If not specified, data is being returned in
 batches of 100 elements.

 Batching